Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Campbell hated to scare the kid, but Thompson was *right* out of the pipeline and had ten times more pent-up aggression in him than the civilians were ready to handle.
 Normally, the combat arms kids were shipped off to lighter training courses and gradually phased down a bit, then maybe they’d go directly to their first duty stations and get "de-booted" even more...

 There were things that, as an officer, Campbell couldn’t overlook if they happened in his presence.
-Years ago, in a different age and as an NCO in the Marines...but it wasn’t years ago, he wasn’t an NCO anymore, and this wasn’t the Marines.
+Years ago, in a different age and as an NCO in the Marines... but it wasn’t years ago, he wasn’t an NCO anymore, and this wasn’t the Marines.
 They weren’t in a Marine town, filled with townfolk who had a working relationship with the Corps.
 Thompson could fuck his life up *big* if he made the right kind of mistake here.

 And Campbell would have to be the instrument of those consequences, too.

 It was going to be a long-ass trip.
-But, Thompson nodded, and promised he’d behave his very best...and left for the evening on "personal time."
+But, Thompson nodded, and promised he’d behave his very best... and left for the evening on "personal time."

 Campbell got some shuteye.